-Our recommendations above are what we think are currently the best noise canceling headphones under $200 to buy for most people.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no headphones that are difficult to find or almost out of stock everywhere).
+Our recommendations above are what we think are currently the best ANC headphones under $200 for most people.
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).

-If you would like to choose for yourself, here is the list of all our reviews for noise-canceling headphones under $200.
+If you would like to choose for yourself, here is the list of all our noise cancelling headphones reviews for under $200.
 Be careful not to get caught up in the details.
-There are no perfect headphones and the level at which you play your music will naturally drown the ambient noise of lower amplitudes.
+There are no perfect headphones, and the level at which you play your music will naturally drown the ambient noise of lower amplitudes.